-When is the best time to refinancing a commercial loan?
+When is the best time to refinance a loan?

 Factors such as prepayment penalties, goals of the borrower, market rates, and existing loan terms come in play.
-Of course there's no exact formula, but below are some thoughts on how you might analyze your commercial loan refinance.
+Of course there's no exact formula, but below are some thoughts on how you might analyze your mortgage refinance.

 The Discounted Cash Flow method is the traditional system used, which essentially compares the existing loan vs. the proposed loan on a Net Present Value basis.

 Commercial Property Refinancing important factors:

-- How the commercial mortgage refinance will affect monthly cash flow?
+- How will the mortgage refinance will affect monthly cash flow?

 - What the closing costs will be?